editor-js/opensea/README.md

 # Opensea Tool for Editor.js

-Parses the pasted link to Opensea item and insert the embed block.
+Parses the pasted link to OpenSea item and insert the embed block.

 ![Opensea Tool example card](./assets/demo.png)